bhardwaj-nakul/edge-ai-libraries/microservices/scene-intelligence/docs/user-guide/get-started.md

 ## Quick Start with Setup Script

-The Scene Intelligence microservice includes an automated setup script that handles environment configuration, secrets generation, building, and deployment.
-This is the **recommended approach** for getting started.
+The Scene Intelligence microservice includes a unified setup script (`setup.sh`) that combines both setup and orchestration functionality.
+It handles environment configuration, secrets generation, building, deployment, and ongoing service management.
+This is the **recommended approach** for getting started and managing the services.

 ### 1. Clone the Repository